 Sync types

-Warning: Due to a bug in macOS, if the source volume (or any of the volumes for a two-way sync) is connected remotely (e.g. via FTP or SMB) and the connection drops during the scan phase, and the option “Remove files not on source” is enabled, files will automatically be marked for deletion, since macOS doesn’t differentiate between a file being deleted or just unavailable.
+Warning: Due to a bug in macOS, if the source volume (or any of the volumes for a two-way sync) is connected remotely (e.g. via FTP or SMB) and the connection drops during the scan phase, and the option “Remove files not on source” is enabled, files will automatically be marked for deletion, since macOS doesn’t differentiate between a file being removed or just unavailable.
 For SMB volumes, this issue could be fixed by Apple in the future; unfortunately they declared they have no plans to improve support for FTP volumes.
 In the meantime, it is always recommended to manually confirm the changes for sync items involving a remote volume.

 One-way sync